AlexMyddleware/p6-bilemo/README.md

 ## Configuration

-Copy .env to .env.local and update your database credentials:
+Copy .env to .env.local and update your database credentials.

+## Note on the .ps1 scripts and .sh scripts
+You will need to update the scripts to match your local setup.
+The scripts are provided as an example and may not work out of the box.

 ### For PostgreSQL with Docker
 DATABASE_URL="postgresql://app:!ChangeMe!@database:5432/app?serverVersion=15&charset=utf8"